autrainer/autrainer/docs/source/modules/loggers.rst

 Fallback Logger
 ---------------

-If a logger such as :class:`MLFlowLogger` is specified in the configuration, but the required dependencies are not installed, the :class:`FallbackLogger` will be used instead.
+If a logger such as :class:`~autrainer.loggers.MLFlowLogger` is specified in the configuration, but the required dependencies are not installed, the :class:`~autrainer.loggers.FallbackLogger` will be used instead.
 This logger will log a warning message and will not log any data.

 .. autoclass:: autrainer.loggers.FallbackLogger